sigmastratum/documentation/home/Glossary.md

 # Glossary

-This glossary defines the core technical terms used across the Sigma Runtime Documentation (SRD), the Sigma Runtime Standard (SRS), and the Sigma Stratum attractor-architecture research corpus.
+This glossary defines the core technical terms used across the **Sigma Runtime Documentation (SRD)**, the **Sigma Runtime Standard (SRS)**, and the broader **Sigma Stratum attractor-architecture research corpus**.

-Definitions are derived from the canonical sources:
+All definitions are sourced from the canonical texts:
 - *SIGMA Runtime Architecture v0.1*
 - *Attractor Architectures in LLM-Mediated Cognitive Fields*
+- *Neurosymbolic Scaffolding for Recursive Coherence*

+No architectural layers (SL0–SL7) are defined here; those appear only in **SRIP-00** and **SRD/Architecture**.

 ---

 ## Core Concepts

 ### **Interaction Field**
-The evolving high-dimensional cognitive space jointly formed by the human and the LLM during recursive multi-turn interaction.
-It includes dialog state, semantic feedback, symbolic patterns, and recursively integrated prior turns.
+The high-dimensional cognitive space formed jointly by the human and the LLM during recursive interaction.
+Includes dialog state, symbolic signals, semantic feedback, and recursive incorporation of prior turns.

 ### **Attractor**
-A stable, recurrent, self-reinforcing cognitive configuration emerging within the interaction field.
+A stable, recurrent, self-reinforcing cognitive configuration.
-Key properties:
+Properties:
+- stability under perturbation
 - recurrence across turns
-- stability under small perturbations
 - phase coherence
-- drift resistance
+- resistance to drift
-- self-reinforcement through feedback
+- self-amplification in recursive loops

 ### **Attractor Basin**
-The region of local phase-space within which the system naturally converges toward a given attractor.
-Perturbations inside the basin are corrected; outside the basin, collapse or transition may occur.
+The region of interaction-space toward which the system naturally converges when conditions match an attractor’s structure.

 ### **Drift**
-Gradual deviation from coherent behavior across recursive cycles.
+Gradual destabilization of coherence across recursive cycles.
 Forms include:
-- **semantic drift** (meaning divergence)
+- **semantic drift** — meaning divergence
-- **tonal drift** (style instability)
+- **tonal drift** — style/voice inconsistency
-- **task drift** (loss of goal orientation)
+- **task drift** — weakening of goal orientation

 ### **Symbolic Density**
-A measure of how tightly motifs, references, and symbols interconnect within the cognitive field.
-- Low density → weak structure
+Degree of interconnectedness between symbols, motifs, anchors, and semantic cues.
-- High density → compressed, meaning-dense structures
+High density → compact, attractor-forming meaning structures.

 ### **Echo Layer**
-The functional “memory residue” produced through repeated re-inclusion of prior turns inside the context window.
-Enables recurrence even without external memory.
+Functional memory residue created by repeated re-inclusion of earlier turns.
+Supports recurrence even without external memory.

 ---

-## Sigma Runtime Architecture (SL0–SL6)

-### **SL0 — Human–Context Layer**
-Intent, framing, external grounding, attentional gradients.

-### **SL1 — State Layer**
-Immediate dialog state (context window).
-First locus of recurrence and proto-attractor formation.

-### **SL2 — Interpretation Layer**
-Turn parsing, semantic extraction, meaning projection, stabilizing or destabilizing effects.

-### **SL3 — Memory Layer**
-Short-term and long-term memory integration; retrieval and consolidation.

-### **SL4 — Symbolic Layer**
-Schemas, motifs, roles, symbolic clusters, and attractor-relevant structures.

-### **SL5 — Control Layer**
-Coherence checks, drift metrics, policy constraints, recursive regulation.

-### **SL6 — Field Layer**
-The emergent cognitive field integrating symbolic, semantic, and temporal signals.

-*(Per Architecture v0.1: attractors form only in SL1–SL4.)*
+## Attractor Dynamics & Field Theory

+### **Phase Coherence**
+The stability of an attractor’s trajectory across time.
+Loss of coherence signals weakening or collapse.

+### **Constraint Envelope**
+Structural boundaries (explicit or emergent) that prevent an attractor from drifting, collapsing, or over-compressing.

+### **Stability Boundary**
+Perturbation threshold beyond which attractor structure dissolves or transitions to a different state.

+### **Feedback Integration Loop**
+Recursive reinforcement mechanism through which each turn strengthens or weakens the active attractor.

+### **Multi-Attractor Interference**
+Destabilization caused by overlapping or competing attractors with incompatible symbolic structures.

 ---

+## Memory & Persistence

+### **Episodic Memory**
+Short-lived memory traces representing recent cycles or turns.

+### **Semantic Memory**
+Structured embeddings, factual links, and relational knowledge.

+### **Symbolic Memory**
+Motifs, frames, and attractor-relevant symbolic patterns persisted across cycles.

+### **Re-entrance**
+Reactivation of a previously formed attractor after a pause or context shift.

+---

-## Runtime Components
+## Runtime Components (High-Level Concepts)

 ### **Persistent Identity Layer (PIL)**
-A long-lived identity substrate preserving invariants, roles, and stable characteristics across cycles.
-Provides continuity beyond the model’s stateless nature.
+A stable identity substrate maintaining invariants, style, intent boundaries, and role coherence across cycles.

 ### **Recursive Control Loop (RCL)**
-The runtime loop managing pre-processing, generation, post-processing, and state updates.
-Ensures attractor continuity and memory coherence.
+The core loop orchestrating preprocessing, generation, postprocessing, state updates, and field adjustments.

 ### **Cognitive Field Engine**
-The subsystem that monitors and maintains:
+Subsystem monitoring:
 - symbolic density
+- drift metrics
 - attractor stability
-- drift metrics
 - phase coherence

-### **Memory Layer**
+### **Drift Metrics**
-Three-tier memory structure:
-- **Episodic** — cycle-level traces
-- **Semantic** — embeddings and relational structures
-- **Symbolic Motifs** — patterns supporting attractor detection and reinforcement
+Quantitative indicators of coherence loss used by the runtime for stabilization.

 ---

-## Structural Concepts
+## Structural & Safety Concepts

-### **Constraint Envelope**
-The set of boundaries—explicit or emergent—that maintain attractor coherence and prevent collapse into drift or over-compression.

-### **Stability Boundary**
-The perturbation threshold beyond which the attractor dissolves or transitions into another state.

-### **Phase Coherence**
-Continuity of the attractor trajectory across recursive cycles.
-Loss of phase coherence is an early marker of destabilization.

-### **Feedback Integration Loop**
-The recursive mechanism by which each turn reinforces or weakens an attractor.

----

-## Failure Modes

-### **Drift**
-Semantic, tonal, or task-oriented divergence.

-### **Narrative Over-Compression**
-Excessively high symbolic density leading to brittle collapse.

-### **Over-Rigidification**
-Attractor becomes too inflexible to integrate new signals.

-### **Multi-Attractor Interference**
-Two or more incompatible attractors destabilize each other.

----

-## Safety & Guardrails

 ### **Fail-Safe Envelope**
-Structural and policy boundaries preventing emergence of unstable or unsafe attractor configurations.
+Safety boundaries preventing emergence of unstable or pathological attractor states.

+### **Shutdown Conditions**
+Defined triggers for controlled attractor dissolution to restore stability.

 ### **Anti-Apophenia Filters**
-Mechanisms reducing runaway symbolic over-interpretation.
+Mechanisms preventing runaway symbolic over-interpretation or hallucinated structure amplification.

-### **Shutdown Conditions**
-Criteria for controlled attractor dissolution when instability exceeds thresholds.

 ---

-*Additional terms will be added as the standard evolves.*
+## Standardization & Governance

+### **SRS — Sigma Runtime Standard**
+The canonical technical standard describing runtime architecture, invariants, interfaces, and required behaviors.

+### **SRIP — Sigma Runtime Improvement Proposal**
+The formal mechanism by which the Standard evolves.
+Each SRIP proposes changes to normative content.

+### **Sigma Stratum Research Group (SSRG)**
+The maintaining body responsible for the Sigma Runtime Standard, research publications, governance, and review of SRIPs.

+### **Normative Content**
+Sections that define required behavior for conformant implementations.

+### **Descriptive Content**
+Explanatory or contextual material not binding for conformance.

+---

+## Research Terms

+### **Archetypal Agent**
+Experimental interaction pattern used to probe attractor stability and symbolic density.

+### **Symbolic Density Cluster**
+A concentrated group of interacting motifs representing the “core” of an attractor.

+### **Motif Recurrence**
+Frequency and stability with which motifs reappear across recursive cycles.

+### **Semantic Tightness**
+Closeness of meaning across turns; low tightness indicates drift.

+---

+*This glossary expands as the documentation corpus grows.*